Valentina Khetagurova: Personal life

 Khetagurova married the commander of the Red Army Georgy Khetagurov.
-Khetagurova died in 1992.
-She is buried in Moscow in the Novodevichy Cemetery.
+She had 3 children.

 Legacy

-In 1937 Yevgeny Petrov wrote Young Patriots, devoted to Khetagurova and the movement she organized.
+In 1937, Yevgeny Petrov wrote Young Patriots, devoted to Khetagurova and the movement she organized.
 Isaak Dunayevsky wrote a song dedicated to the Khetagurova movement and movement appears in a poem by Yevgeniy Dolmatovsky.
 A street in the town of Komsomolsk-on-Amur bears her name.